 Take one Cake Pop at a time out of the silicone mold and dip it into the chocolate, decorating it as desired.
-Then place it in a cake pop stand, glass, styrofoam plate, or empty egg carton to dry.
+Then dry it in a cake pop stand, glass, styrofoam plate, or empty egg carton.

 - Mascarpone - can be replaced with a fat cream cheese or ricotta.
 Cream cheese makes the cake pop not quite as moist.
 Ricotta, on the other hand, makes it very moist.
 If you want to use ricotta, be sure to add extra confectioner's sugar during the final mixing.